Body Image & Eating: The Basics

 Start here to find out more about body image and eating concerns.

 What is it?

-Body image and eating concerns have to do with how we perceive and judge our body and our behaviours related to eating.
-It doesn’t matter a person’s gender, everyone can experience body image and eating concerns.
+Body image is about how you see and judge your body.
+Eating concerns has to do with behaviours related to eating.
+Everyone can experience body image and eating concerns.